-Now let’s say that investment is a $10M-capped junior exploration company and the fund is trying to build a position that makes up 25% of the market cap.
+Now let’s say that investment is a $10M-capped junior exploration company, this would translate to the professional fund manager trying to build a position that makes up ~25% of the explorer's market cap.

-As you can see, that size of an investment simply isn't possible without moving the share price by +50-100% as the buying pressure simply outweighs the amount of shares for sale.
+As you can see, an investment of this size simply isn't possible without moving the share price by +50-100% as the buying pressure simply outweighs the amount of shares for sale.

-And no matter how tempting, these types of investments are almost never executed at the fund-level due to the above mentioned “Liquidity” and “Benchmarking” issues.
+No matter how tempting, these types of investments are almost never done at the fund-level due to the above mentioned “Liquidity” and “Benchmarking” issues.

-Fund managers must wait until this exploration company delivers results that move its market cap and trading liquidity into “investable” grade.
-Often this means buying it at a share price well above where we would have been making our investment.
+Fund managers must wait until this exploration company delivers results that move its market cap and trading liquidity into “investable” territories.
+Often this means buying it at a share price well above where we would have made our initial Investment.

 What does this mean for early stage investors?

-Bringing this all together, there are obvious advantages to allocating capital to a professional fund manager — they charge a small fee and do all of the work.
+Bringing this all together, there are obvious advantages to allocating capital to a professional fund manager — they charge a small fee and do all of the work for you.

-This is where we have an edge, as many funds are limited by their investment mandates and can’t invest in the early stage companies we look at...
+This is where we think we have an edge, as many funds are limited by their investment mandates and can’t invest in the early stage companies we look at...

-We think by doing our research and investing ahead of the markets we can back the companies that one day these professionals can invest in at much higher prices.
+We think by doing our research and investing whilst the market is yet to catch onto microcap companies' potential, we can back the companies that one day these professionals can invest in at much higher prices.

-Naturally, this means that the ultimate aim for early stage investors like ourselves is to invest in companies with high quality future prospects and hope that they can grow into stocks that these professional fund managers are able to invest in, to take them through their next stage of growth.
+Naturally, this means that the ultimate aim for early stage investors like ourselves is to invest in companies with high quality future prospects and hope that they can grow large enough that these professional funds start to take an interest and invest looking to take them through their next stage of growth.